doherty100/azuresandbox/README.md

 * Configuration management
   * *Terraform*: For simplicity, these configurations store [State](https://www.terraform.io/language/state) in a local file named `terraform.tfstate`.
 For production use, state should be managed in a secure, encrypted [Backend](https://www.terraform.io/language/state/backends) such as [azurerm](https://www.terraform.io/language/settings/backends/azurerm).
-  * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/) which is currently in public preview.
-This configuration will be updated to the new implementation when it is generally available.
+  * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Automanage Machine Configuration](https://learn.microsoft.com/en-us/azure/governance/machine-configuration/overview).
+This configuration will be updated to the new implementation in a future releawe.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
+    * There is a [known issue](https://github.com/dsccommunity/SqlServerDsc/issues/1816) with SQL Server 2022 on Windows Server 2022 which increases deployment time due to initial failures applying configurations.
   * *Linux*: This configuration uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.
     * *azurerm_linux_virtual_machine.vm_jumpbox_linux*: ARM tags are currently used to pass some configuration data to cloud-init.
 This dependency on ARM tags could make the configuration more fragile if users manually manipulate ARM tags or they are overwritten by Azure Policy.
 * Identity, Access Management and Authentication.